 - Heart of the Hill: A parent-led service event held on a January weekend that showcases the true caring and compassionate spirit of our community.
 Our families — parents and children — come tougher to participate in a service project.
 The planning committee collaborates with the CHS FIOC in choosing the partner charity.

-Class Representatives: Each grade has 2-3 reps
+Class Representatives: Each grade has a Class Representative Team comprised of 2-3 parent/guardians

 Class Representatives are a critical component of the Family Association who help build community in smaller settings at the grade level.
 Class Reps also convey important information about Family Association events and solicit volunteers.
 Class Reps work to foster a sense of community in their classes by serving as coordinators for class gatherings — one with children and one for parents only.